sakhezech/cardscraper/README.md

 ## Usage in code

-It is possible to use cardscraper as a library, but it is created to be used as a CLI application.
+It is possible to use cardscraper programmatically, but it is created to be used as a CLI application.

 ```py
 import yaml